indihacker1222/SkillSwap/README.md

 </a>

 ## Introduction
 SkillSwap is a decentralized platform designed for buying, selling, and listing educational resources.
-Built on the EDU Chain, it enables users to tokenize learning materials, such as eBooks or courses, and trade them securely using NFTs.
+Built on the **Creator Chain**, it enables users to tokenize learning materials, such as eBooks or courses, and trade them securely using NFTs.
 The marketplace ensures transparency, ownership, and monetization opportunities for educational creators and learners alike.

 ## Features
 ### Listing Educational Resources